tagn/knowledge-vault/DND - Drakkenheim/Reference/Apothecary Spell List.md

 **Components:** V, S
 **Duration:** Concentration, up to I minute

 For the spell's duration, your tongue becomes an elongated tether of necrotic green energy you can use to drink the vitality of other creatures.
 One creature of your choice within 60 feet of you that you can see must make a Constitution saving throw.
-On a failed save, the target gains I level of exhaustion, and you regain hit points equal to 1d4+ your spellcasting ability modifier.
+On a failed save, the target gains 1 level of exhaustion, and you regain hit points equal to 1d4+ your spellcasting ability modifier.

 On each of your turns until the spell ends, you can use your action to target the same creature or a different one, but can't target a creature again if it has succeeded on a saving throw against this casting of stream of consumption.